• Disease Overview

 Clinical Trials and Studies

-In the medical literature, a few children with Wolman disease were treated with hematopoietic stem cell transplantation (HSCT).
-Hematopoietic stem cells are specialized cells found in the bone marrow (the soft spongy material found in long bones).
+According to the medical literature, a few children with Wolman disease have been treated with hematopoietic stem cell transplantation (HSCT).
+Hematopoietic stem cells are specialized cells found in bone marrow (the soft spongy material found in long bones).
 These blood stem cells grow and eventually develop into one of the three main types of blood cells– red blood cells, white blood cells or platelets.
 A transplant is done to replace the bone marrow (and consequently the whole blood system) of an affected individual with marrow from a person who does not have a particular disorder.
-The healthy cells produced by the new marrow contain sufficient levels of lysosomal acid lipase required to breakdown cholesterol and triglycerides.
-Individuals with Wolman disease treated with hematopoietic stem cell transplantation have shown dramatic improvement of existing symptoms and avoidance of additional complications such as liver failure.
-Researchers speculate that early diagnosis and prompt treatment with a hematopoietic stem cell transplant increases the chances of preserving liver function and preventing cognitive decline.
+The healthy cells produced by the new marrow contain sufficient levels of lysosomal acid lipase required to break down cholesterol and triglycerides.
+People with Wolman disease treated with HSCT have shown dramatic improvement in existing symptoms and avoidance of additional complications such as liver failure.
+Researchers speculate that early diagnosis and prompt treatment with HSCT increases the chance of preserving liver function and preventing cognitive decline.
 More research is necessary to determine the long-term safety and effectiveness of this potential therapy for infants with Wolman disease.
 Hematopoietic stem cell transplants are not without drawbacks.
 The procedure is expensive and carries the risk of serious complications including graft-versus-host disease and other long-term and late effects.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov .
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.